The Legend of Korra: Web series

 In 2013, before the premiere of Book Two: Spirits, Nickelodeon released three animated short videos online titled Republic City Hustle that cover part of the lives of Mako and Bolin as street hustlers before the events of the first season.
 They are written by Tim Hedrick, one of the writers for Book Two: Spirits, and designed by Evon Freeman.

 Film

 In August 2012, Variety reported that Paramount Animation, a sister company of Nickelodeon, was starting development of several animated films, with budgets of around US$100 million.
 According to Variety, a possible candidate for one of the films was The Legend of Korra.
 Series creator Bryan Konietzko later wrote on his blog that no such film was in development.
 In July 2013, he said that he and DiMartino were far too busy working on multiple seasons of the TV series in parallel to consider developing a film adaptation at that time.

-A film centered around Korra and two other films related to Avatar were announced from Paramount and Avatar Studios in June 2022.
+Sequel series

+On February 20, 2025, Nickelodeon and Avatar Studios announced a sequel series to The Legend of Korra titled Avatar: Seven Havens in celebration of the 20th anniversary of Avatar: The Last Airbender.
+The series will be set after the end of The Legend of Korra and the protagonist will be an earthbender who is the incarnation of the Avatar after Korra's death.
+The series will consist of 26 episodes, spread across two seasons.